 The Internet Hall of Fame recognizes a select group of visionaries, leaders, and luminaries who have made significant contributions to the development and advancement of the Internet.
 Read on to find out more about the nomination criteria and requirements.

-The Nominations Process
+About The Nominations Process

-- Innovation: The contribution has broken new ground with original thinking/creativity that has established new paradigms, eliminated obstacles, or accelerated Internet advancements.
+- Innovation: The contribution has broken new ground with original thinking/creativity that has established new paradigms, eliminated significant obstacles, or accelerated Internet advancements.

-Special consideration may also be given to a nominee's lifelong accomplishments, contributions to more than one area of the Internet, and the overall benefit of his or her technological contribution to society.
-There is no requirement for the length of time the nominee has worked in/contributed to the industry, and nominations can be made posthumously.
-Individuals previously nominated must be re-nominated to be considered, and individuals cannot nominate themselves.
+Special consideration may also be given to nominees’ lifelong Internet-related accomplishments, contributions to more than one area of the Internet, and the overall benefit of their technological contributions to society.